VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      The maximum number of raw samples a single query can process across all time series.
 This protects from heavy queries, which select unexpectedly high number of raw samples.
 See also -search.maxSamplesPerSeries (default 1000000000)
   -search.maxSamplesPerSeries int
      The maximum number of raw samples a single query can scan per each time series.
 See also -search.maxSamplesPerQuery (default 30000000)
+  -search.maxSeries int
+     The maximum number of time series, which can be returned from /api/v1/series.
+This option allows limiting memory usage (default 10000)
   -search.maxStalenessInterval duration
      The maximum interval for staleness calculations.
 By default it is automatically calculated from the median interval between samples.
 This flag could be useful for tuning Prometheus data model closer to Influx-style data model.
 See https://prometheus.io/docs/prometheus/latest/querying/basics/#staleness for details.
 See also '-search.maxLookback' flag, which has the same meaning due to historical reasons
   -search.maxStatusRequestDuration duration
      The maximum duration for /api/v1/status/* requests (default 5m0s) -search.maxStepForPointsAdjustment duration
      The maximum step when /api/v1/query_range handler adjusts points with timestamps closer than -search.latencyOffset to the current time.
 The adjustment is needed because such points may contain incomplete data (default 1m0s)
+  -search.maxTSDBStatusSeries int
+     The maximum number of time series, which can be processed during the call to /api/v1/status/tsdb.
+This option allows limiting memory usage (default 1000000)
+  -search.maxUniqueTimeseries int
+     The maximum number of unique time series, which can be selected during /api/v1/query and /api/v1/query_range queries.
+This option allows limiting memory usage (default 300000)
   -search.minStalenessInterval duration
      The minimum interval for staleness calculations.
 This flag could be useful for removing gaps on graphs generated from time series with irregular intervals between samples.
 See also '-search.maxStalenessInterval'
   -search.noStaleMarkers